AkshayJay29/self-improvement/README.md

 - Clicking on the social media links will open the specific website on a new tab.

- - Treatments Page
+ - Our Clients Page

-        - Hovering on the book button link on each treatment section will trigger hover effect, highlighting the button for the customer.
+ -
+        - Range of pictures of clients in the gym, all from different ethnic backgrounds which will help any customer feel like they are already welcomed into the programme.

         - Clicking on the book button link on each treatment section will bring the customer to the book now page.

-    - Book Now Page
+    - Sign Up Page

-        - When filling out the book now form, the customer is required to complete all fields before submitting.
+        - When filling out the sign up form, the customer is required to complete all fields before submitting.

-        - Hovering over the book button will trigger the hover effect, highlighting the button for the customer.

-        - Clicking and dragging on the map in the find us section will move the area shown on the map.

-        - Clicking the plus and minus buttons changes the zoom of the map.
+        - Controls given to customer to help them control the background video in the sign up page

+        - The hover effect on each section of the sign up form will help the customer navigate their way through the form.

     - 404 Error Page